ngshukun/Set-up-architecture/README.md

 To minimise any software or hardware failure, load balencer will distribute traffics to serviceable VM.
 There will be secondary DB in the event primary DB went down.
 A replicate region (secondary region) will also activated if the entire primary region is taken down or the traffics is too high for a single region to load.
 DB will be replicate in both region through secure virtual network peering to previde any data loss.

 ### 5. Performance Efficiency
-Having a secondary region not only improve the reliabiliy of the application, it will alo improve the latency for user that visit the application within the region. with azure monitoring in place, administrator are able to oversee the performance through the UI available, and respond immediate if anything is abnormal. with autoscaling set up, rescources can be scale up or down depending on the overall usage, this not onli improves efficiencies, it also helps to bring the overall TCO down.
+Having a secondary region not only improve the reliabiliy of the application, it will alo improve the latency for user that visit the application within the region. with azure monitoring in place, administrator are able to oversee the performance through the UI available, and respond immediate if anything is abnormal. with autoscaling set up, rescources can be scale up or down depending on the overall usage, this not only improves efficiencies, it also helps to bring the overall TCO down.